 The great crucifix of St. Denis stood more than thirty feet tall in the new abbey church; its pedestal was adorned with figures of the four Evangelists, its pillar with enamel panels illustrating events in the life of Jesus Christ and their prefigurements in the Old Testament, its cross with gemstone cabochons, large pearls and a corpus worked in gold.

 The art here begun inspired the great cathedrals of Sens, Chartres, Laon, Paris, Bourges, Rheims and Amiens.
-It spread beyond France, throughout Catholic Europe.
+It spread beyond France, throughout Christian Europe.
 This art is as exact and encyclopedic as medieval theology.
 A Gothic cathedral is a Summa Iconographica, a codification and perfection of ancient tradition.

 In the thirteenth century appeared its finest specimens of architecture, sculpture and stained glass.
 Because I specialize in small, two-dimensional works of art, I more often look to the following two centuries, in which the arts of manuscript illumination, panel painting, tapestry and printmaking culminated.
 It is in these later expressions of Gothic art that I most often seek inspiration.